MasoniteFramework/masonite/SECURITY.md

 The best approach to reporting a vulnerability with Masonite is to join the [Slack Channel](http://slack.masoniteproject.com) and messaged
 Joseph Mancuso and tell him about the issue.
 He will communicate this to his maintainers and get a patch ready and shipped ASAP.

+You may also send an email to joe@masoniteproject.com

 ## LTS Versions

 LTS versions will receive security fixes for 3 years and bug fixes for 2 years.